- This allows you to run Docker images and Docker Compose on a single computer.

 - Download the latest Alfresco Content Services docker-compose.yml file by accessing the trial download page.

 - Save the file in a local folder.

 Edit the file and change the Solr 6 service.
 Add a # prefix to Alfresco Search Services so it is

-solr6: #image: alfresco/alfresco-search-services:1.4.0 image: quay.io/alfresco/insight-engine:1.4.1 mem_limit: 2500m environment: #Solr needs to know how to register itself with Alfresco - SOLR_ALFRESCO_HOST=alfresco - SOLR_ALFRESCO_PORT=8080 #Alfresco needs to know how to call solr - SOLR_SOLR_HOST=solr6 - SOLR_SOLR_PORT=8983 #Create the default alfresco and archive cores - SOLR_CREATE_ALFRESCO_DEFAULTS=alfresco,archive - "SOLR_JAVA_MEM=-Xms2g -Xmx2g" ports: - 8083:8983 #Browser portNote: If you want to use the Apache Zeppelin visualization interface with Alfresco Search and Insight Engine you have to deploy it using Docker Compose, along with Alfresco Content Services 6.0 and Alfresco Search and Insight Engine.
+solr6: #image: alfresco/alfresco-search-services:1.4.0 image: quay.io/alfresco/insight-engine:1.4.x mem_limit: 2500m environment: #Solr needs to know how to register itself with Alfresco - SOLR_ALFRESCO_HOST=alfresco - SOLR_ALFRESCO_PORT=8080 #Alfresco needs to know how to call solr - SOLR_SOLR_HOST=solr6 - SOLR_SOLR_PORT=8983 #Create the default alfresco and archive cores - SOLR_CREATE_ALFRESCO_DEFAULTS=alfresco,archive - "SOLR_JAVA_MEM=-Xms2g -Xmx2g" ports: - 8083:8983 #Browser portNote: If you want to use the Apache Zeppelin visualization interface with Alfresco Search and Insight Engine you have to deploy it using Docker Compose, along with Alfresco Content Services 6.0 or above and Alfresco Search and Insight Engine.
 You cannot install it manually.
 See Deploy Alfresco Insight Zeppelin using Docker Compose for the additional container information you need to add to your docker-compose.yml file.

 - Save the file.

 Log in to Quay using the following command:

 $ docker login quay.io login against server at https://quay.io/v1/ Username: <<Quay.io Credential Username>> Password: <<Quay.io Credential Password>>

 Change directory to the location of the docker-compose.yml file and